Eicosanoids and Related Oxylipins

 1. The Elements

 Arachidonic acid has only rarely been encountered in higher plants, but it is a constituent of some algae, fungi and moulds.
 During fungal infections of plants, it is known to elicit the production of plant defence compounds (phytoalexins), probably after conversion to oxygenated metabolites.
-Fungal species that are pathogenic to animals such as Aspergillus, Candida, and Cryptococcus spp. and parasitic protozoa such as Trypanosoma cruzi can produce the same oxylipins present in the host, including both eicosanoids and docosanoids, as well as some unique to the organisms by utilizing enzymes that are functionally comparable but evolutionarily distinct from those in animals.
+Fungal species such as Aspergillus, Candida and Cryptococcus spp. that are pathogenic to animals and parasitic protozoa such as Trypanosoma cruzi can produce the same oxylipins as are present in the host, including both eicosanoids and docosanoids, as well as some unique to the organisms by utilizing enzymes that are functionally comparable but evolutionarily distinct from those in animals.

-Autoxidation: In contrast to the enzymatic reactions, lipids can be oxidized non-enzymatically in all animal and plant tissues in an uncontrolled manner by free radical mechanisms that involve an initial attack by free radicals, followed by chain propagation and ultimately termination steps.
+In addition to the enzymatic reactions, lipids can be oxidized non-enzymatically by reactive oxygen and nitrogen species (ROS/RNS) in all animal and plant tissues in an uncontrolled manner by free radical mechanisms that involve an initial attack by free radicals, followed by chain propagation and ultimately termination steps as discussed here...
 Such reactions occur on intact lipids and the result is usually a complex mixture of positional and stereo isomers of hydroperoxides that can rapidly rearrange or react to form other products that may also have biological activity both in the lipid-bound and free state.
-Among these are the oxidized phospholipids, isoprostanes and secondary oxygenated metabolites, often with reactive electrophilic carbonyl groups, such as short-chain aldehydes.
+They are an important factor in food spoilage.
+Those autoxidation products generated from ROS are discussed in a number of our web pages, and they include the oxidized phospholipids, isoprostanes and secondary oxygenated metabolites, often with reactive electrophilic carbonyl groups, such as short-chain aldehydes, and indeed any unsaturated lipid, e.g., sterols.
+While hypochlorous acid (HOCl) can add across double bonds in unsaturated fatty acyl chains to form chlorohydrins of significance to disease states, a more important reaction is with the vinyl ether bond in plasmalogens discussed in that web page.
+Analogous reactions with RNS produce nitro fatty acids.

 To function in this way, cPLA2α must translocate from the cytosol to the perinuclear and endoplasmic reticulum membranes in response to an increase in cytosolic Ca2+, where it is phosphorylated and activated by mitogen-activated protein kinases.
 In addition to control via transcriptional regulation, the activity of the enzyme is responsive to various stimuli, such as hormones, cytokines and neurotransmitters.
 In particular, it has been demonstrated that ceramide-1-phosphate and phosphatidylinositol 4,5-bisphosphate bind to the enzyme.
 The latter is bound in a 1:1 stoichiometry and is required for activation and translocation of the enzyme to the site of action.
 Ceramide-1-phosphate stimulates release of arachidonic acid through direct activation of cPLA2α, and it also induces the translocation of cPLA2α to the Golgi apparatus.
 In so doing, it increases the inflammatory response and can inhibit wound healing, for example.
 Lactosylceramide has similar effects, but sphingomyelin is inhibitory.

-sPLA2 hydrolyses phospholipids at the plasma membrane to release lysophospholipids and free fatty acids with an increase in intracellular calcium concentration that activates cPLA2. sPLA2 is an inducible enzyme that enhances the effects of cPLA2 to control the magnitude and duration of elevated free fatty acid levels including that of arachidonic acid; it is not specific for the sn-2 position only.
-In contrast to cPLA2α, Ca2+ is required both for binding of the substrate phospholipids and for activation of the enzyme.
-A peroxisomal Ca2+‑independent phospholipase has only recently been identified, but may be of particular importance for eicosanoid production in that it generates arachidonoyl species, such as 2-arachidonoyl lysophosphatidylcholine, with high specificity.
-A further isoform of phospholipase A2 (sPLA2-IID), present in lymphoid tissue and skin, has a high specificity for the mobilization of omega-3 fatty acids and the subsequent formation of pro-resolving lipid mediators (SPMs) derived from eicosapentaenoic (EPA) and docosahexaenoic (DHA) acids.
+sPLA2 occurs as a diverse family of enzymes with varying tissue and cellular distributions that hydrolyses phospholipids to release lysophospholipids and free fatty acids with an increase in intracellular calcium concentration (that activates cPLA2). sPLA2 is an inducible enzyme that enhances the effects of cPLA2 to control the magnitude and duration of elevated free fatty acid levels including that of arachidonic acid.
+Its primary specificity is for the sn-2 position of negatively charged phospholipids, but some isoforms may hydrolyse other positions.
+In contrast to cPLA2α, Ca2+ is required both for binding of the substrate phospholipids and for activation of most isoforms of the enzyme.
+A peroxisomal Ca2+‑independent phospholipase has only recently been identified, but it may be of particular importance for eicosanoid production in that it generates arachidonoyl species, such as 2-arachidonoyl-lysophosphatidylcholine, with high specificity.
+A further isoform of phospholipase A2 (sPLA2-IID), present in lymphoid tissue and skin, has a high specificity for the mobilization of omega‑3 fatty acids and the subsequent formation of pro-resolving lipid mediators (SPMs) from EPA and DHA.
 In effect, it is an immunosuppressive sPLA2 that tips the micro-environmental lipid balance toward an anti-inflammatory state.

 Enzyme coupling: As arachidonic acid is relatively mobile and can diffuse out of the cell or be re-incorporated into lipids, most eicosanoid production occurs in very close proximity to cPLA2 activity, so enzymes that can migrate to the perinuclear and endoplasmic reticulum membranes, where this phospholipase is located, can participate preferentially in arachidonic acid metabolism.
 For the synthesis of prostanoids, the newly mobilized arachidonic acid must cross the membrane bilayer from the cytosolic to the lumenal side where the cyclooxygenase enzymes are located.
 Some passive diffusion is possible but active transport by fatty acid-binding proteins (FABP) is also likely.